purej/purej-cfg/README.md

   Cfg cfg = new Cfg(System.getenv()); // Load from system environment
 ```

-Access type-safe *mandatory* config values (throws a _!CfgException_ if a key or value is missing or if conversion failed):
+Access type-safe *mandatory* config values (throws a *CfgException* if a key or value is missing or if conversion failed):
 ```
   boolean myBool = cfg.getBoolean("my.mandatory.boolean.key");
   int myInt = cfg.getInt("my.mandatory.int.key");